OuhscBbmc/redcap-manual-v1/check/testing2.md

 ### First Tester {#sec-check-testing-others-person}

-_Have Ask at least one other person to enter test data in your instruments or survey_
+Ask at least one other person to enter test data in your instruments or survey_

 * Sometimes the person creating the project is too close to it and can't see its limitations.
 A second, third or fourth set of eyes is crucial, and they can enter many test records with different scenarios in mind.
 * Could any of the items be misunderstood by a naïve user?
-* Check the data entered to see if the questions meet goals of the project?
+* Check the data entered to see if the questions meet the goals of the project?
 Example:
   * If people with diabetes need to answer extra questions, has the branching logic been set up correctly so that those items only appear when someone says they have diabetes?
 Your tester(s) should enter data for different kinds of study participants.
 This step is important to complete before a project is moved into production because you may not be able to test changes in branching logic at a later point.
 * Does the survey work equally well on a cell phone vs. a computer?
 Having multiple testers will allow you to have them test the project on different platforms.
 * Is there enough room in the text box for answers or do you need to change it to a notes box?

 _Testing a public survey_

-* Public surveys can be distributed from REDCap email or through an OU email with an embedded link.
+* Public surveys can be distributed from the REDCap email system or through an OU email with an embedded link.
   The tester's email address is required.
 * If there is a paper survey, send selected individuals a copy and have them check to see if it matches what they see in REDCap.
   Other testers can test the survey without using the paper survey.

 _Testing data collection forms that are not surveys_

-* Testing data collection forms in REDCap (i.e., it is not a public survey), will need to be done by individuals within your group or by individuals that who have access in the project for testing only and will need to be removed from the project prior to pushing the project to production and prior to collecting data collection.
+* Testing data collection forms used only within REDCap (i.e., it is not a public survey) will need to be done by individuals within your group or by individuals who will have temporary access to the project for testing only.
+They will need to be removed from the project prior to pushing the project to production and prior to starting actual data collection.

 ### Compared to Printed Versions {#sec-check-testing-others-printed}